-If you are looking for somewhere spectacular to stay in England to escape the hustle and bustle of everyday life, why not consider a Lake District Holiday?
+If you are looking for somewhere spectacular to stay in England, why not consider Lake District Holidays?

 To get the most out of your time off, why not book a spa hotel in Windermere with hot tub suites and full spa facilities to feel truly pampered?

-Spa hotels located within the Lake District National Park, which was established in 1951, offer some of the most luxurious facilities in England and are surrounded by stunning scenery.
+Spa hotels located within the Lake District National Park are a great way to feel special during your Lake District Holidays.
+Not only can you enjoy some of the most luxurious facilities in England, but you’ll be surrounded by stunning scenery.

 Stay close to Lake Windermere and you will be spoilt for choice when it comes to things to see and do.